PoonLab/surfaces/scripts_pipeline/sequence_analysis.md

 ### 1.2 Download coding sequences

-Use `get_all_accns.py` to dowload the information associated with your genomes.
+Use `get_all_accns.py` to download the information associated with your genomes.
 #### Inputs:
 - List with accession numbers
 - Email